aldica/aldica/docs/Installation-Kubernetes.md

 ## Fetching the upstream Helm chart
 Fetch the latest [acs-community-deployment](https://github.com/Alfresco/acs-community-deployment/releases/latest) release archive.

-Extract the archive and navigate to the `helm/alfresco-content-services-community/` folder (the folder containing the Chart.yaml file).
+Extract the archive and navigate to root folder (the folder containing the LICENSE).

 This is the folder we want to work with in the next step.

 ## Patching the upstream Helm chart
-Find the provided path in ..., and apply it to the Helm chart folder, by running:
+Find the [provided patch file](./0001-Aldica.patch), and apply it to the Helm chart folder, by running:
 ```
-patch ...
+patch -p1 -i docs/0001-Aldica.patch
 ```
 At this point, you should insert your own docker image in the `values.yml` file.